 The primary benefit of screening is a reduction in death from breast cancer.
-As described above, there have been nine large randomized trials evaluating the efficacy of screening mammography.
-The studies found that screening mammography reduces breast cancer mortality by approximately 20% to 25% after 15 years of follow-up.
+As described above, there have been nine large randomized trials evaluating the efficacy of screening mammography.7-25 The studies found that screening mammography reduces breast cancer mortality by approximately 20% to 25% after 15 years of follow-up.
+In absolute terms, for every 1000 women screened with mammography for 15 years, there will be 1.8 fewer deaths from breast cancer.
 In addition to the mortality reduction, there may be other benefits, such as less need for aggressive therapies in early stage disease and decreased anxiety about breast cancer following a negative mammogram.